Modules

 Hi-Hat

-Instrument used as part of a drum kit consisting of a stand, rod, pedal, and 2 cymbals, one on top of the other.
+An instrument used as part of a drum kit consisting of a stand, rod, pedal, and 2 cymbals, one on top of the other.
 As the pedal is raised or lowered it causes the rod running through the stand to raise the top cymbal.
 Creating different tones as it is struck.

 High-Pass Filter

-This is a type of filter that rejects low frequency audio signals.
+This is a type of filter that rejects low-frequency audio signals.

 Hum

-Low frequency tone that is normally a multiple of 50Hz or 60Hz.
+A low-frequency tone that is normally a multiple of 50Hz or 60Hz.
 This is because it is often related to the mains power frequency.